manikyaswathi/harp/README.md

 **NOTE**

-Things to consider while installing the dependencies on stand-alone linux systems:
+Things to consider while installing the dependencies on standalone Linux systems:
-1. if you do not have root or admin proviledge on the system, please consult your package manager on how to install mpich and opetr dependencies.
+1. if you do not have root or admin privileges, please consult your package manager on installing mpich and operator dependencies.

 Harp has been tested on Ownes and Pitzer (OSC) and a standalone Linux system.

-## 2. Configure HARP with TAPIS to configure HARP and applications to profile as contanier images.
+## 2. Configure HARP with TAPIS to configure HARP and applications to profile as container images.

-Steps <Image>
+Steps:
 Step 1.
 Creating a new HARP Image [or] using the pre-made HARP Image Step 2.
 Create an image for the application to be profiled using HARP Framework (Image) Step 3.
 Execute the Application Image from TAPIS.
 Follow the Tapis Notebook example to configure an application with TAPIS.